 When the floor is smooth, clean, and dry, then line the walls with painter’s tape.
-Best practice is to apply two coats of primer to the floor with a roller.
-Use a high quality paintbrush to edge the room & any hard to reach areas.
+The best practice is to apply two coats of primer to the floor with a roller.
+Use a high-quality paintbrush to edge the room & any hard-to-reach areas.
 When the primer is 100% dry, the floor is ready for paint.
 In summary, the steps to prep the floor are:

 - Let the floor dry.

 Many epoxy paints advertise that no primer is necessary.
 That may be true, but using a primer helps the paint look better and last longer.
 If you’re unbothered by the appearance of cracks and gouges in the floor, then you don’t need to spend time patching them.
 Keep in mind that the best concrete paint is the one that does your job well.
 Choose a concrete paint that is durable and fast to apply and dry.

 Pro Tip: Save your back and use an extension pole when painting concrete floors.
 Find our pick for the best paint roller extension here.

 There are two kinds of coatings for concrete floors.
 One product category is a 2-part epoxy coating.
 The other is epoxy paint.
 They go onto the floor in different ways and provide two different kinds of coating and protection.

 Epoxy coatings are not paint.
 The coating comprises an epoxy and a resin.
 The components are mixed right before application.
 They don’t dry; they “cure.”
 There is a limited amount of time to apply the epoxy coating to the floor.
 While a respirator should be used for all paint projects, it’s important to keep areas well-ventilated and use adequate lung protection when working with epoxy coatings.